GenderMagProject/GenderMagRecordersAssistant/README.md

     * Visit http://gendermag.org/gendermag.php for more information.

 8. How can I contribute to this project?
-    * Please see the contributing guidelines [here] (github.com/GenderMagProject/GenderMagRecordersAssistant/blob/master/Contributing.MD).
+    * Please see the contributing guidelines [here](https://github.com/GenderMagProject/GenderMagRecordersAssistant/blob/master/Contributing.MD).

 9. I have an unanswered question or need to contact someone about the project.
     * Please open an issue, and we will get back to you ASAP.